tylertreat/Flotilla/README.md

     --message-size=5000
 ```

 In addition to simulating more realistic testing scenarios, Flotilla also tries to offer more statistically meaningful results in the benchmarking itself.
 It relies on [HDR Histogram](http://hdrhistogram.github.io/HdrHistogram/) (or rather a [Go variant](https://github.com/codahale/hdrhistogram) of it) which supports recording and analyzing sampled data value counts at extremely low latencies.
+See the "Caveats" section below for potential benchmarking issues and areas for improvement.

 It supports several message brokers out of the box: